BurntSushi/termcolor/doc/rg.1.md

 --files
 : Print each file that would be searched (but don't search).

+    Combine with the -g flag to return matched paths, for example:

+    rg -g '\<glob\>' --files

 -l, --files-with-matches
 : Only show path of each file with matches.